 So to create microtension where there isn’t any (yet!), look for places where you’ve led with the punchline.
 Identify the parts of the sentence that, by themselves, ask for more information.
 Also identify the parts that provide that information and the parts that could be used to delay that information.
 Now rewrite the sentence to ask and then eventually answer the question.

 You can also do this with paragraphs.
 Look for opportunities where you’ve made the punchline the topic sentence.
 Identify each sentence for whether it asks, delays, or answers questions.
 Some sentences may answer a question and also ask another question.
 Now reorganize the sentences so that they ask questions–and keep asking questions, or at least delay answers–until you get to the punchline.

-Anyway, this kind of phrasing analysis can be done at many levels–parts of sentences, sentences, paragraphs, scenes, story–and one level can be more static or slow, stationary, while another level can create the necessary movement, forward momentum, that keeps the reader reading.
+Anyway, this kind of phrasing analysis can be done at many levels–parts of sentences, sentences, paragraphs, scenes, story–and one level can be more static/slow/stationary, while another level can create the necessary movement/forward momentum that keeps the reader reading.
 This could be an answer as to why slow-seeming stories can still be compelling reads.